Monday 4th May 2020

 Then from the streets to the parks, also slightly unkempt, but beautifully so.

 Battersea Park has an odd expanse which looks a lot like a retro exhibition gardens.
 I couldn’t place it as to whether it was 1950s or 70s, though it was refurbed in 1994 according to the sign.
-They were fountainless, the flowerbeds starting to overgrow, the squared off trees untrimmed and starting to lose their cubism.
+They were fountainless with the flowerbeds starting to overgrow, the squared off trees untrimmed to lose their cubism.
 A landscape to myself.

 There was a sense of an elegant decay, almost spookily so.
-No animals, just the rustling of leaves and water.
+No animals added to the scene, just the rustling of leaves and water becoming a momento mori.

-Gardeners had obviously been laid off or furloughed, with pavilions starting to muddy up and peel, the flower beds dying or getting invaded with weeds and grass.
-Some cages round the back were populated only by signs touting that the animals would be back soon -metal keeps also overgrown and jungled.
+Gardeners had obviously been laid off or furloughed, with pavilions starting to muddy up, the flower beds dying or getting invaded with weeds and grass.
+Some cages round the back were populated only by signs touting that the animals would be back soon -metal keeps all profuse and jungled.
 Hopefully whatever once dwelled there will appreciate the new foliage on return, if still alive.

-The rest of the park was gloriously overgrown, nature returning.
-Fun police were nowhere, but weren’t really needed, with nary a soul for stretches.
-It was a Monday, everything was just getting on with it.
+The rest of the park was gloriously overgrown with nature returning.
+The parade police were nowhere, but weren’t really needed, with nary a soul for stretches.
+It was a Monday -everything was just getting on with it.
 Was good to get out, I see that now.

 There’s something to be said about what you notice, about the conversations one has with themselves on a privated walk.
 Notably the fact you see, feel and experience more than what’s there.